takanory/slides/20190224pyconapac/PITCHME.md

   * Foods, Coffee, Snacks and Beers

 Note:

-I held PyCon JP several times in the past.
+* I held PyCon JP several times in the past.
-As you can imagine, lots of tasks to hold Conference.
+* As you can imagine, lots of tasks to hold Conference.
+And,

 +++